Tarshish: Southeast Africa

-Augustus Henry Keane (1833–1912) believed that Tarshish was Sofala, and that the Biblical land of Havilah was centered on the nearby Great Zimbabwe.
+Augustus Henry Keane (1833–1912) believed that Tarshish was Sofala, and that the biblical land of Havilah was centered on the nearby Great Zimbabwe.

-Southern India and Ceylon
+Southern India and Sri Lanka

 Bochart, apart from Spain (see there), also suggested eastern localities for the ports of Ophir and Tarshish during King Solomon's reign, specifically the Tamilakkam continent (present day South India and Northern Ceylon) where the Dravidians were well known for their gold, pearls, ivory and peacock trade.
 He fixed on "Tarshish" being the site of Kudiramalai, a possible corruption of Thiruketheeswaram.

+Cilicia

+Tarshish may refer to Tarsus in Cilicia, where Saul, later Paul, hailed from (Acts 9:11, 21:39, 22:3).

+Tarxien

+There are several indications that Tarshish could have been located at Malta, where still today a local council is called Tarxien.
+The pronunciation in the Semitic language of the Maltese people is rather similar to the Hebrew pronunciation of Tarshish (namely [tɐrˈʃɪːn]).
+All megalithic temples from the Neolithic epoch of Malta are assigned to the Tarxien phase of the island.
+The inhabitants claim that Tarxien was founded by the Carthaginians.